 Total Organic Carbon (TOC) Measures all the organic carbonaceous matter present in water by thermal or photochemical oxidation.

-Trade winds Regular winds blowing mainly from East to West near the tropics.
-They converge from tropical high pressures to the equatorial low pressure zone, and are diverted westward by the Coriolis force.
+Trade winds Regular winds blowing mainly from the tropics towards the equator and deviated to the west.
+They converge from tropical high pressures to the equatorial low pressure zone, and are diviated westward by the Coriolis force.

 Transcription factor Protein necessary for the initiation or regulation of transcription throughout the kingdom of life.
 Transcription factors are activators or repressors of the transcriptional complex formed around the RNA polymerase that act by binding to regulatory sequences upstream of the genes to be transcribed.